I. Policy Statement:

 The California Public Utilities Commission is committed to ensuring all its programs and services are accessible to all California residents, including non- or Limited-English Proficient (LEP) individuals in compliance with the Dymally-Alatorre Bilingual Services Act.

 The Act declares “…effective maintenance and development of a free and democratic society depends on the right and ability of its citizens and residents to communicate with their government and the right and ability of the government to communicate with them.”
-The CPUC fully supports and agrees with this statement, and accordingly makes it the responsibility of all employees to ensure the public is treated with dignity and respect, identifying the language needs of our consumers, and utilizing available bilingual resources to assist consumers, when needed.
+The Commission fully supports and agrees with this statement, and accordingly makes it the responsibility of all employees to ensure the public is treated with dignity and respect, identifying the language needs of our consumers, and utilizing available bilingual resources to assist consumers, when needed.

+II.
 Bilingual Services Coordinator

 - Coordinates the Biennial Bilingual Services Survey.